How to determine the maximum life span

 The maximum lifespan is very strongdiffers between animal species.
 It was noted that the difference between the average and maximum life expectancy also significantly depends on the species, and is determined by the survival strategy.

-The typical relationship breaks down in the case of rocksdogs.
-Large breeds of dogs, although they reach puberty more slowly, live significantly less, the difference is about 2 times between the largest and smallest breeds.
+Typical dependence is violated in the casedog breeds.
+Larger breeds of dogs, although they reach sexual maturity more slowly, live much shorter lives, the difference reaches about 2 times between the largest and smallest breeds.

 This is the kind of relationship that also has for birds, but birds in general live longer than mammals, despite higher body temperatures and rates of natural metabolism.